emilyantosch/shc_pr3_vl/SOL2/slides_10/main.typ

 #slide[
   #text(size: 18pt)[
     #let body = [
-      - Laufenden Thread eine bestimmte Zeit in Zustand Blockiert versetzen
+      - Put running thread in blocked state for a certain time
-      - Wartezeit in Millisekunden als Parameter (Datentyp long) übergeben
+      - Pass waiting time in milliseconds as parameter (data type long)

-      - Vorzeitiges Aufwecken:
+      - Early wake-up:
-        - Thread kann durch Methode interrupt() vorzeitig „aufgeweckt“ werden
+        - Thread can be "woken up" prematurely by interrupt() method
-        - Wirft hierbei Ausnahme vom Typ InterruptedException
+        - Throws exception of type InterruptedException

       ```java
       MyThread thread = new MyThread();